Kotti/kotti_user_manual/docs/kotti_basics/users_and_roles.rst

 A website usually is simply a presentation of text and images and other content available for view by anyone.
 The content of the website is added by any number of ways to build websites, but there is often no concept of "logging in" to see content.
-The content is simply added, and it is viewable by all who visit the website.
+The content is simply added somehow, and it is viewable by all who visit the website.
 This can be called anonymous viewing, and the general website visitor can be called an anonymous user.

-A CMS does involve the concept of "logging in," at least for the person adding content in the first place, and it involves the concept of having content in public vs. private state: public, for availability for viewing by the anonymous user, as for a typical website, and private, for restricting the availability of viewing to the "logged in" user.
+A CMS does involve the concept of "logging in," at least for the person adding content in the first place, and it involves the concept of having content in public vs. private state: public, for allowing open viewing by the anonymous user, as for a typical website, and private, for restricting viewing to the "logged in" user.
 Once a user has logged in, they can be called an authorized or an authenticated user.

 In its simplest form, Kotti allows a special user, called the Admin user, to log in and add and edit content.
 If the Kotti website is so simple that only